ed3894/Rock-Fall-/Report.md

 ## Overall Implementation and Design
-The proposed rockfall detection system utilizes the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) board, equipped with a 9-axis inertial measurement unit (IMU) comprising a 3D accelerometer, 3D gyroscope, and 3D magnetometer.
+The proposed rockfall detection system utilizes the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) board, equipped with a 9-axis inertial measurement unit (IMU) comprising a 3D accelerometer, 3D gyroscope, and 3D magnetometer (magnetometer data not used for this project).
 The IMU captures motion data across three axes, which is processed using TinyML models deployed on the microcontroller.
 The system is designed to detect specific motion patterns indicative of rockfall events.

 ![Alt Text](Images/finaldesign.jpg)
 *Figure 1: Final Design*